-We evaluate strategic acquisitions and alliances and pursue those that we believe will support and contribute to our overall growth initiatives.
+We evaluate strategic acquisitions and alliances and pursue those that we believe will support and contribute to our overall growth initiatives and/or will take advantage of economies of scale.
 For instance, between 2005 and 2013, we acquired several of our European apparel licensees.
 As a result, we now directly manage our adult and children's apparel businesses in Europe.
-We believe the combination of the manufacture and distribution of all our European apparel lines under the GUESS? umbrella allows us to take advantage of economies of scale and provides an opportunity to further expand our wholesale and retail operations in this region.